 Honestly, this trip is so amazing (and expensive!) as it is, so I wouldn’t worry about adding anything unless you just have your heart in it.
 We stayed busy from opening to close and could have spent hours more even without extra perks.

-Day beds are available throughout the park and have covered lounge chairs, a personal refrigerator, and privacy.
+Day beds are available throughout the park and have covered lounge chairs, a personal refrigerator, and privacy with a Discovery Cove cabana.
 These would be ideal if you have a not-fully participating member of the group or babies and toddlers who need a rest.
 Personally, we hardly sat in our regular chair.

 Leave a Reply